 Understanding Our Impact

-Our highly skilled team has years of experience in combining the latest innovations in Biomedical and CPBR research along with integrating Big data with community-generated data that can be integrated with predictive analytics to solve the root causes of heath inequality.
-At SOUL our vision is a world where local knowledge powers heath justice and sparks innovation with Vulnerable Populations so that people do not have to leave their communities in order to live, learn, work, and thrive.
+Because our focus is on culturally and community responsive technology-driven research in social and spatial epidemiology, Big Data, data visualization, health-informatics, neighborhood social determinants of health, community-generated data, and outcomes research our highly skilled team has years of experience solving the root causes of heath inequality.
+At SOUL our vision is a world where local knowledge powers heath equity and sparks innovation with Vulnerable Populations so that people do not have to leave their communities in order to live, learn, work, and thrive.